 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 You’ll find sinks for hand washing in the available toilets, which are located by the tearoom.
 You will find hand sanitiser by our Visitor Reception, in the Tearoom, Shop, Bookshop, Manor and Gallery and by the woodland play.

-As part of the government's NHS Track and Trace programme, you will be able to check in, if you choose to, at our Visitor Reception.
+As part of the government's NHS Track and Trace programme, you will be able to check in, if you choose to at the entrace to the Manor.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.